pvginkel/ZigBeeHomeAutomation/README.md

 for how to use an Arduino to upload firmware.

 The XBee device won't be listening to all channels by default.

+See https://www.youtube.com/watch?v=MdFFZGco3jg for instructions on how to recover an unresponsive modem.
+Basically the instructions are:

+* Set the boud rate to 115200.
+* Remove the modem from the USB adapter.
+* Select the device type, firmware type and version, and reset all settings to their default value.
+* Click Write.
+* When the prompt appears to reset the modem, hold down the reset button while you insert the modem.

+The firmware write process should now complete successfully.